fvsch/kirby-bydate/README.md

 Kirby CMS plugin – bydate
 =========================

 Kirby plugin that helps working with dated pages, such as blog posts.
 Provides a `pagesByDate` function for your templates.
-Tested on Kirby 1 and Kirby 2b2.
+Tested on Kirby 1 and 2.

 ## Install